 - Holy Eucharist at 11 a.m., sometimes called Mass or Holy Communion, is a splendid "cathedral" service.
 If great music with the Cathedral Choir and organ lift your spirit, you will find this service both exciting and inviting.

 - Choral Evensong at 4 p.m. on the first Sunday of the month from October through June is a service with less congregational participation.
 The beauty of the scripture and song are enriching.
 If you would like to be still, listen, and pray, this service is for you.

 If you visit on weekdays, the church is open during business hours with tourists and worshippers alike appreciating a peaceful, quiet space in the bustle of downtown Chicago.

-- A simple, Bible-based act of worship that lasts around fifteen minutes is a way of putting God into the structure of each day.
-The roots of this service are in the cycle of prayer that Saint Benedict devised for his monks.
+- Morning Prayer at 8:45 a.m. is a simple, scripture-based act of worship that lasts around fifteen minutes.
+The service is a meaningful way of putting God into the structure of your mornings.

 - Holy Eucharist at 12:10 p.m., sometimes called Mass or Holy Communion, is a brief service on weekdays.
 Usually lasting around thirty minutes, encounter Jesus in Word and in Sacrament during the day.